ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

 We now perform analysis on the residuals.
 ![](https://res.cloudinary.com/kevinhe/image/upload/v1607216516/STAT%20350%20Project/residuals_aiqgwj.png)

- By looking at the Residual vs Fitted plot, all the points are randomly scattered with a mean of 0 and no clear pattern, which suggests that the constant variance assumption is satisfied.
+ By looking at the Residual vs Fitted plot, all the points are randomly scattered with a mean of 0 with no clear pattern, which suggests that the constant variance assumption is satisfied.

-The Normal Q-Q plot, for the majority, follows a straight line with few points around the edges of both extremes deviating from the line.
+The Normal Q-Q plot, for the majority, follows a straight line with very few points around the edges of both extremes deviating from the line.
 From this observation, the normality of the residuals is satisfied.

 For the standardized residuals vs leverage plot, the points for leverage are scattered evenly around the same area with no points having a large leverage.
 As well, there exists a couple of points with standardized residuals beyond +/- 3, but since they do not have a high leverage point, they are not considered to be influential.

 To double check that we do not have any influential points we use both Cook's Distance and diag(H) with standardized residuals, of which no influential points were identified.

-Lastly, we use the Variance Inflation Factor to see if there exists an issue with multicollinearity in the model, and since all the values are around 1, we conclude that there is no issues with multicollinearity.
+Lastly, we use the variance inflation factor to see if there exists an issue with multicollinearity in the model, and since all the values are around 1, we conclude that there is no issues with multicollinearity.

 ## Conclusion
-  Overall, our final model, the linear regression model with no interaction terms, has an R^2 value of 0.8891376 which is a great performance given the number of variables that were filtered from the data set.
+  Overall, our final model, the linear regression model with no interaction terms, has an R^2 value of 0.8891376 which performs great given the number of variables that were filtered from the data set.
 Running one last summary on our chosen model we are able to answer the questions posed in the beginning of the analysis.
-We first see that as the year increases there has been an improvement in the proportion of US adults that satisfies CDC guideline on muscle strengthening activity, although this change is quite marginal with a 0.38% increase per year from 2013 to 2015; this variable also poses as a limitation in our model which will be discussed later on.
-As well, we can see from the model that younger age groups are more likely to satisfy CDC guidelines on muscle strengthening activity, with about a 3% difference in proportion as age increases.
-Finally, we are able to conclude that the likelihood of satisfying CDC guidelines on muscle strengthening activities depends on the State/District of residence with states such as Hawaii, Alaska, Virginia, and Colorado having some of the largest increases for the intercept of the model, which is consistent with our exploratory analysis.
+We first see that as the year increases there has been an improvement in the proportion of US adults that satisfies CDC guideline on muscle-strengthening activity, although this change is quite marginal with a 0.38% increase per year from 2013 to 2015; this variable also poses as a limitation in our model which will be discussed later on.
+As well, we can see from the model that younger age groups are more likely to satisfy CDC guidelines on muscle-strengthening activity, with about a 3% decrease in proportion as age increases.
+Finally, we are able to conclude that the likelihood of satisfying CDC guidelines on muscle-strengthening activities depends on the State/District of residence with states such as Hawaii, Alaska, Virginia, and Colorado has some of the largest increases for the intercept of the model, which is consistent with our exploratory analysis.

-  Some of the limitations of the model include having the YearStart as one of the variables in our model as we do not know if the upwards trend will continuously be linear or if the increase will slow down as time goes on, forcing us to extrapolate for predictions outside of the year range 2013 - 2015.
+  Some of the limitations of this study include having YearStart as one of the variables in our model as we do not know if the upwards trend will continuously be linear or if the increase will slow down as time goes on, forcing us to extrapolate for predictions outside of the year range 2013 - 2015.
 Moreover, including 51 levels of State/District and 6 levels of Age groups impacts our model as we have to fit a coefficient for each level which increases model complexity.
 In future studies, States/District could be grouped into the 9 census regions or into Democratic and Republican controlled States/District to reduce their model complexity and to investigate further questions related to the data.

 ## References
 - [Physical Activit Recommendations for Different Age Groups - CDC](https://www.cdc.gov/physicalactivity/basics/age-chart.html)